Technigo/project-music-releases-vite/instructions.md

 ### Your page should be responsive:

-- showing 4 albums per row on desktop
+- DONE!! showing 4 albums per row on desktop
-- 2 per row on tablet
+- DONE!!
+2 per row on tablet
-- 1 per row on mobile.
+- DONE!!
+1 per row on mobile.

 ## Design